UBC-Solar/firmware_v3/README.md

 - BMS GUI - An interface program capable of displaying and logging information from the BMS read via a serial port, written in Python using PyQT.
 - Ceedling - The team's copy of the open source unit testing framework.
 See below for more info on Ceedling.
+- MCU Bringup - An example of a very simple firmware project used to briefly bench-test the hardware of an embedded device, in this case the BMS master board.
+This project provides simple functions to excercise all of the board's subcircuits.
+This project uses PlatformIO.

 ## Contributing